NiuHuangxiaozi/Guarding-the-Dream/README.md

 # Details:

-Here are some descriptions of this game:
+Here are some details of the game:

 #### Stage one : Map construction.

 Users can build the map by themselves.
 The  game provide five different blocks which are shown as follows:

 ![startbackground](./ReadmePhoto/blocks.png)

-Road Block: The leftmost block represent the road that monsters can walk through and you can also build short-range tower to prevent the enemy from advancing.
+**Road Block:** The leftmost block represents the road that monsters can traverse.
+You can also build short-range towers here to prevent the enemy from advancing.

-Decoration Block: The block with forests and  windmill just serves as a decoration of the map ( just for fun).
+**Decoration Block:** The block with forests and a windmill serves purely as decoration for the map (just for fun).

-Tower Platform Block: The white block showed here is a platform that users can build long-range towers here to attack the monsters .
+**Tower Platform Block:** The white block shown here is a platform where users can build long-range towers to attack the monsters.

-Birth Place and Target Place: The block which contains a red round represents  the birth place of the monsters  and the rightmost stands for the dream that you should defend and avoid the enemies to inter.
+**Birth Place and Target Place:** The block with a red circle represents the monsters' spawn point, while the rightmost block stands for the Dream that you must defend to prevent enemies from entering.

 notice:

-You should guarantee that the two points  (from the birth place to target place)  are connected by a path or the game will give out an error notice:
+You must ensure that the two points (from the birth place to the target place) are connected by a path, or the game will display an error message.

 ![startbackground](./ReadmePhoto/connect.png)